toppyy/unsafe_commentboard/documents/essay.md

 Also, the application does not salt the passwords (see issue [CWE-759: Use of a One-Way Hash without a Salt](https://cwe.mitre.org/data/definitions/759.html)).
 While peppering creates additional security, it is not a replacement for salting.
 To mitigate this, the application should create a salt for each stored password and store it along the password.

-Also, the secret key used for peppering is stored in the source code and not in a key vault.

 ## Flaw 3: A07 Identification and Authentication Failures

 The app has two distinct flaws under this category: